 If you cannot agree on these matters, a hearing will be convened by the court, (if either of you requests one), where a judge will listen to evidence presented by the two of you before rendering its decision.
 Before a hearing, the court may also require both of you to submit to mediation to reach an agreement.
 A mediation is an informal proceeding facilitated by a mediator with special training and experience in helping divorcing spouses reach an agreement.

 Regardless of how temporary orders are reached, it is recommended you have them in place to avoid disagreements or disputes about the responsibilities of either of you while your case is still pending.
-They may also be necessary for the personal safety of you and your children.
+They will also govern the child custody and child support arrangements while the divorce proceedings are pending.
+Temporary Orders may also be necessary for the personal safety of you and your children especially if there has been domestic violence alleged.
+Temporary Orders do not typically address property division which addresses how marital assets are divided.
+The family court reserves that issue for final orders of the case as described below.
 Remember, you are not divorced until a legal decree or judgment has been issued by the court.
-This means that while your case is pending you are still married and the actions of either of you can continue to effect your legal responsibilities to third parties, creditors and each other!
+This means that while your case is pending you are still married and the actions of either of you can continue to affect your legal responsibilities to third parties, creditors and each other!

 Get Help Now

 Should I Respond or Settle?

 If you are the Respondent you will have to decide if you should file an answer to the petition, negotiate a settlement agreement, or contest one or more issues of the divorce.
 In addressing these family law issues, you may decide to seek legal representation with experienced divorce lawyer.